DSpace/RestContract/collections.md

 It returns the created item.
 [See the item endpoint for more info](items.md#Single Item)

 Status codes:

 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if the collection doesn't exist
-* 422 Unprocessable Entity - if inArchive, discoverable, withdrawn was set to true, or if the collection already contains a itemtemplate
+* 422 Unprocessable Entity - if inArchive, discoverable, withdrawn was set to true, or if the collection already contains an itemtemplate

 #### Replace Item template

 **PATCH /api/core/itemtemplates/<:uuid>**

 See the [item template endpoint](itemtemplates.md#updating-item-template-metadata) for details

 #### Delete Item template

 **DELETE /api/core/itemtemplates/<:uuid>**

 See the [item template endpoint](itemtemplates.md#delete-item-template) for details

 ### Default Access Conditions

 **/api/core/collections/<:uuid>/defaultAccessConditions**

 It returns the resource policies applied by default to new submissions in the collection.
 They are the DEFAULT\_BITSTREAM\_READ policies of the collection

-The json representation is as follow
+The json representation is as follows:

 ```json
 {
   "_embedded": {